strawberryseeds/strawberryseeds.github.io/_posts/2021-02-26-what-im-doing.md

 When you look closely, a Ramadan family dinner or a Dungeon & Dragons afternoon are both excuses to create a context where we can have fulfilling social relationships.

-In the end, whether it is by playing or  by eating, you're consuming **a good that someone had made with work and care**.
+In the end, whether it is by playing or  by eating, you're consuming **a good that someone has made with work and care**.
 They spent time to create an experience, hoping you'll love its taste.
 How did they do that?

 ## 2. Game Design is like Cooking